buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_OpticalAdapter.md

+# Pset_OpticalAdapter

 Properties in this property set are applicable to the transition type of cable fitting.
 Indicated that such transition is an optical adapter.
 <!-- end of short definition -->